-- 1. It is the policy of Lakeside Water and Building Services Ltd that all levels of management and employees meet their legal obligations under the Health and Safety at Work etc. Act 1974, the Environmental Protection Act 1990 and all other legislation relevant to its activities. - 2.
-In addition to assessments covered by Regulations on specific risks, the Management of Health and Safety at Work Regulations 1999 introduced assessment, recording and reassessment requirements for all significant risks to employees at work and for all risks to others who can be affected by the conduct of any business undertaking.
-Managers are responsible for ensuring that all risk assessments as required by relevant legislation are completed, their recommendations implemented and that all reasonably practicable action is taken to protect employees and others affected by our undertakings. - 3.
-It is Lakeside Water and Building Services Ltd's policy to ensure so far as is reasonably practicable and within the scope of known technology, to carry out its undertakings in such a manner so as to eliminate or reduce to the lowest possible level any actions that may lead to environmental damage. - 4.
-Lakeside Water and Building Services Ltd accepts its moral responsibilities and that the actions that it takes today may affect the environment of tomorrow.
-Therefore it is the Company's policy to initiate good environmental working practices amongst its workforce. - 5.
-This section details nominated individuals with specific Health and Safety responsibilities who have authority to implement Lakeside Water and Building Services Ltd's Health and Safety Policy. - 6.
-Monitoring procedures should be carried out at the periods also stipulated in this section.
+- 1. It is the policy of Lakeside Water and Building Services Ltd that all levels of management and employees meet their legal obligations under the Environmental Protection Act 1990 and all other legislation relevant to its activities. - 2.
+It is Lakeside Water and Building Services Ltd's policy to ensure so far as is reasonably practicable and within the scope of known technology, to carry out its undertakings in such a manner so as to eliminate or reduce to the lowest possible level any actions that may lead to environmental damage. - Lakeside Water and Building Services Ltd accepts its moral responsibilities and that the actions 3. that it takes today may affect the environment of tomorrow.
+Therefore it is the Company's policy to initiate good environmental working practices amongst its workforce.